Expand recovery through art

 “People are pushed to expand their way of thinking.
 Contemporary art does that,” said Tracie McCambridge, manager of gallery teaching and engagement at the Wexner Center.
 “This is a setting where people can relate to one another, understand what others are experiencing and support one another.”

 Give today to strengthen and maintain the Art and Resilience program at the Wexner Center for the Arts, allowing families like the Freeces to experience wellness and enjoy life through the healing and support that the arts can offer.

 The arts at Ohio State are celebrated in many forms.
 And you can support the arts in just as many ways — whether your interests lie in presenting galleries, programs and initiatives at the Wexner Center for the Arts, supporting the ongoing programming of WOSU or creating scholarships for fine arts majors.

 WOSU Public Media Annual Fund

-Supports WOSU, central Ohio's donor supported public broadcasting stationsGIVE TODAY
+Supports WOSU, central Ohio's donor supported public broadcasting stations, which enriches people's lives through programming and community…GIVE TODAY

 WOSU News and Public Affairs Fund

-Support of award winning news and public affairs on WOSU Public Media.
-Helps provide for NPR and local news and public affairs programming…GIVE TODAY
+Supports award winning news and public affairs on WOSU Public Media.
+Helps provide for NPR and local news and public affairs programming on…GIVE TODAY

 WOSU Children's Programming Fund